charlesnmcdowell/Jackedin/Chapter_6_The_Paper_Tiger.md

 He adjusted his mirrors, his rough hands steady on the wheel.
 He was a relic, a dinosaur in a world of silicon and electricity, but for now, the road was still his.
 He didn't see the fire coming.
 He didn't see the extraction.
 He just saw the horizon.

-Marcus Turner was a king in a kingdom that was slowly being deleted.
+Marcus Turner was a relic.
+He was a dinosaur.
 And he was starting to feel the heat.